OpenResty: record the lua execution time per request in ngx.ctx via LD_PRELOAD

 ...

-// if the downstream writing is still blocking,
+//If the downstream writing is still blocking,

-// setup a postponed handler to continue writing.
+//set up a postponed handler to continue writing.

 if (r->buffered || c->buffered || r->postponed) {